-Graham Valenta is an associate in the Houston office of Gibson, Dunn & Crutcher, where he currently practices with the firm’s Mergers and Acquisitions, Oil and Gas, Energy, and Private Equity practice groups and serves as a member of Gibson Dunn’s Associates Committee.
-Graham represents energy companies in a wide array of transactions, including complex acquisitions and divestitures of oil and gas assets and companies and innovative, large-scale carbon capture and sequestration projects.
+Graham Valenta is an associate in the Houston office of Gibson, Dunn & Crutcher, where he currently practices with the firm’s Oil and Gas, Energy, Mergers and Acquisitions, and Private Equity practice groups and serves as a member of Gibson Dunn’s Associates Committee.
+Graham represents energy companies in a wide array of transactions, including innovative, large-scale carbon capture and sequestration projects and complex acquisitions and divestitures of oil and gas assets and companies.

-- Representation of Chief E&D Holdings, LP and Tug Hill, Inc. in the sale of Chief E&D Holdings, LP and certain associated interests to Chesapeake Energy Corporation (NASDAQ: CHK), valued at approximately $2.65 billion and named a Top 10 Texas M&A Deal of 2022 by The Texas Lawbook;
+- Representation of Chief E&D Holdings, LP and Tug Hill, Inc. in the sale of Chief E&D Holdings, LP and certain associated interests to Chesapeake Energy Corporation, valued at approximately $2.65 billion and named a Top 10 Texas M&A Deal of 2022 by The Texas Lawbook;

 - Representation of Crestone Peak Resources in its consolidation with Civitas Resources, Inc., valued at approximately $4.5 billion;

-- Representation of Pioneer Natural Resources Company (NYSE: PXD) in its acquisition of DoublePoint Energy, LLC, valued at approximately $6.4 billion;
+- Representation of Ridgemar Energy Operating in its acquisition of Callon (Eagle Ford) LLC, valued at approximately $700 million;

-- Representation of Williams Companies (NYSE: WMB) in its $3.8 billion pipeline joint venture with the Canadian Pension Plan Investment Board in the Marcellus and Utica Basins;
+- Representation of Williams Companies in its $3.8 billion pipeline joint venture with the Canadian Pension Plan Investment Board in the Marcellus and Utica Basins;

-Graham received his J.D., magna cum laude, from the University of Houston Law Center in 2016, where he was inducted into the Order of the Coif and the Order of Barons.
+Graham received his J.D. from the University of Houston Law Center in 2016, where he was inducted into the Order of the Coif and the Order of Barons.
 While in law school, Graham served as an editor for the University of Houston Law Review, the Journal of Medicine and Philosophy, and Christian Bioethics.
-Graham received a Master’s degree in Philosophy from Rice University in 2014 and a Master’s degree, cum laude, in Philosophical Theology from Yale University in 2012.
-In 2009, he received a B.S., magna cum laude, in Cognitive Neuroscience and a B.A., magna cum laude, in Psychology and in Philosophy from Westmont College.
+Graham has also received Master’s degrees from Rice University in 2014 and Yale University in 2012 and undergraduate degrees from Westmont College.